 The Network of African Librarians and Deans, facilitated by NLM, includes former NLM Associate Fellows from Kenya, Zambia, Mozambique, Mali, Nigeria and collaborating medical librarians from Uganda and Zimbabwe This group is collaborating in the design, creation, and implementation of an information retrieval course at their universities.
 In addition, they provide training and workshops at the biannual AHILA conference.

-In partnership with the Pan American Health Organization and the United Nations International Strategy for Disaster Reduction and the Regional Disaster Information Center for Latin America and the Caribbean, NLM supports the Central American Network for Disaster and Health Information (CANDHI).
+In partnership with the Pan American Health Organization (PAHO) and the United Nations International Strategy for Disaster Reduction and the Regional Disaster Information Center for Latin America and the Caribbean, NLM supports the Central American Network for Disaster and Health Information (CANDHI).
 This disaster preparedness outreach program strengthens health information infrastructure and improves access to health-related disaster information in Central American countries that are vulnerable to hurricanes, earthquakes and other natural disasters through database and web development, document collection and digitization training, and information sharing.

-Training: NLM Associate Fellows Program now includes an international Associate.
+NLM Associate Fellows Program now includes an international Associate.
 The current focus is on Africa, and five medical librarians have participated in this program from Kenya, Zambia, Mozambique, Mali, and Nigeria.
 The Medlars Center at the University of Oslo in Norway is engaged in user training in the Baltic states.

-Other international programs include: library services, such as interlibrary loans to foreign institutions; training of librarians and medical journal editors from developing countries; technical consultations; collaboration with international organizations, governmental and non-governmental; meeting with international visitors; and participation as appropriate in formal U.S. bilateral health agreements.
+Other international programs include: Library services, such as interlibrary loans to foreign institutions; training of librarians and medical journal editors from developing countries; technical consultations; collaboration with international organizations, governmental and non-governmental; meeting with international visitors; and participation as appropriate in formal U.S. bilateral health agreements.

-Archiving and access to full text articles: The British Library, in partnership with Wellcome Trust and NLM, collaborates on co-development of software for UK PubMed Central.
+The British Library, in partnership with Wellcome Trust and NLM, collaborates on co-development of software for UK PubMed Central.
 CISTI is also collaborating on development of a Canadian site for PubMed Central.

-International relationships in translation: BIREME translates MeSH® into Portuguese and Spanish for UMLS®; INSERM into French; DIMDI into German; Central Medical Library of Russia into Russian; Karolinska Institute into Swedish; Institute of Medical Information, Chinese Academy of Medical Sciences into Chinese; Japan Medical Abstracts Society Thesaurus into Japanese; Nederlands Tijdschrift voor Geneeskunde into Dutch; and Central Medical Library Warsaw, Poland into Polish (in progress).
+BIREME translates MeSH® into Portuguese and Spanish for UMLS®; INSERM into French; DIMDI into German; Central Medical Library of Russia into Russian; Karolinska Institute into Swedish; Institute of Medical Information, Chinese Academy of Medical Sciences into Chinese; Japan Medical Abstracts Society Thesaurus into Japanese; Nederlands Tijdschrift voor Geneeskunde into Dutch; and Central Medical Library Warsaw, Poland into Polish (in progress).
 The World Health Organization’s Regional Office for the Eastern Mediterranean makes available MeSH in Arabic.

-Indexing: The British Library indexes UK journals for MEDLINE; Karolinska Institute does the same for Scandinavian journals; Chinese Academy of Medical Sciences for Chinese journals; and BIREME for South American journals.
+The British Library indexes UK journals for MEDLINE; Karolinska Institute does the same for Scandinavian journals; Chinese Academy of Medical Sciences for Chinese journals; and BIREME for South American journals.

-Disaster preparedness: In the event of disaster at NLM or at partner libraries in Canada and Germany rendering document delivery service unavailable, backup service would be provided via DOCLINE® for requests which could not be filled by an in-country library network in Canada (via CISTI) and Germany (German National Medical Library)
+In the event of disaster at NLM or at partner libraries in Canada and Germany rendering document delivery service unavailable, backup service would be provided via DOCLINE® for requests which could not be filled by an in-country library network in Canada (via CISTI) and Germany (German National Medical Library)